 Some yarns are already in a skein when you buy them, but many are in a ball or a cone instead.
 So to wash your yarn, you first need to wind it into a skein.

 There are a number of ways of doing this.
-Starting with the most expensive (well, why not!), you can use a freestanding skein winder (see the photo at the top of this blogpost).
+Starting with the most expensive (well, why not!), you can use a freestanding skein winder, such as the one in the photo above.
 The advantage of this is that it is fast, efficient and gives your dear husband an excellent excuse to buy you something beautiful for your birthday.
-(Thanks, Tim ‐ you're a star!!)
+(Thanks, Tim – you're a star!!)

 Lastly, there is the free option of winding a skein around your arm.
 Just bend your arm and pass the yarn first around your elbow and then between your thumb and first finger.
 The skein produced is fairly short this way, but at least you always have this option to hand!

 Once you have your skein wound, secure it in several places with figure‐of‐eight ties so that it will not come adrift.
 You will need about 6-8 of these around the whole skein to hold it securely in place.
 It is a good idea to use contrast coloured ties so you can easily find them later.